 The reality is educating a child isn’t that different than the rest of the parenting deal.
 Most of it is repetitive, hard work with a burst of the amazing thrown in.
 If you were expecting the arrival of a new baby to be a continual hallmark card moment with you as the ever calm Madonna, you probably had a pretty rude wake up call when that little bundle of joy arrived.
 There is no such thing as the perfect parent or the perfect child.

 The same is true for homeschooling.
-Most of it is repetitive work with the burst of the amazing thrown in.
+Most of it is repetitive work with that burst of the amazing.
 If you have realistic expectations going in, you are far less likely to burn yourself out.
 Unrealistic expectations are stressful for everyone, especially your kids.

 Being able to spend all of this time with your children is a gift.
 At times it may not seem like it, but your are doing a noble thing.
 You are giving your child time to be a child, you are giving them unhurried moments to learn and explore at their own pace, you are giving them more of yourself.
 In doing that, over the course of a year progress is made, even if the day to day struggles may not feel significant.